 Signals

 In reality, we’re not really dealing with square wave signals at all in this application.
-I merely took a diversion to talk about this in a simplistic way.
+I merely took a diversion to talk about this simplistically.
 With frequency standards, we are dealing with a more pure signal – a sine wave.

-The square wave would have odd-harmonic frequency components, which all add to the noise we don’t want.
+The square wave would have odd-harmonic frequency components, all adding to the noise we don’t want.
 A sine wave has a single tone, the fundamental, and it’s only the phase and frequency of this we care about.

 I shall write about phase another day.

-The distribution amplifier we desire is just that, an amplifier not a digital buffer.
-We need to take in a signal and drive it out with isolated outputs with a decent signal level.
-If this level is too much for a specific device, then it can be attenuated appropriately.
-We still need proper termination, of course.
+The distribution amplifier we desire is just that—an amplifier, not a digital buffer.
+We need to take in a signal and drive it out with isolated outputs at a decent signal level.
+If this level is too high for a specific device, it can be attenuated appropriately.
+Of course, we still need proper termination.

 For instruments that use this reference signal in a digital manner, they would include input signal conditioning, typically a Schmitt trigger,